 Make sure you are entering card information on CCAvenue or the selected bank’s payment page.
 Check the URL in the browser to verify.
 Also, check for the green HTTPS sign on the address bar.

 Internet is full of scams, if you are a frequent user of social sites like Instagram and Twitter then you may have come across users who offer discreet services on their profile.

 A common bio would read “DM for fun”, “Pay For Fun” and many others.
 These are mostly female accounts trying to attract users and would convince them to send their photos, videos, or live chat sessions for money.

-Not only on social sites, but there are also tons to other standalone sites that offer discreet services to users.
+Not only on social sites, but there are also tons of other standalone sites that offer discreet services to users.